Tim Tebow signing with Jaguars would 'eviscerate Urban Meyer's credibility,' ex-Jets GM says

 EX-PACKERS COACH MAKES AARON RODGERS PREDICTION, BELIEVES SITUATION IS 'FIXABLE'

-It appears as though the Jaguars are still humming and hawing over Tebow.
+It appears as though the Jaguars are still hemming and hawing over Tebow.
 Jacksonville held its rookie minicamp over the weekend to get a first glimpse of their new players, including fifth-round pick tight end Luke Farrell.

 Tebow worked out with the Jaguars as a tight end, but the team hadn’t made a decision on whether to sign him.